tradingview/rest_integrations_docs/source/FAQ.rst

    The session schedule is regulated in the `/symbol_info`_ with next paremeters: ``session-regular``, ``session-premarket``, ``session-postmarket``, and ``session-extended``.

-I added some new symbols but they don’t show in the chart.
+I added some new symbols but they aren't displayed on the chart.
 Do you call `/symbol_info`_ regularly or do you need to do it manually?
    We request `/symbol_info`_ every hour and automatically update it if everything is ok.
 But if we find some critical changes or invalid values, manual verification will be required.

-We want to show to our users only our broker's symbols in the symbol search.
+We want to show only our broker’s symbols in the symbol search to our users.
 How to set it up?
    After login into the brokerage account, a user has enabled filter in the symbol search.
-So the user can see the broker's symbols only.
+So the user can see the broker’s symbols only.
 But this filter can be disabled.
 This behavior cannot be changed.

-Followeing the `/symbol_info`_ specification a symbol should contain uppercase letters, numbers, a dot or an underscore.
-But our exchange symbols contain the slash symbol like ``BTC/USDT``.
+Following the `/symbol_info`_ specification, a symbol should contain uppercase letters, numbers, a dot or an underscore.
+But our exchange symbols contain the slash like ``BTC/USDT``.
 Is it allowed or we have to do a conversion to ``BTC_USDT``?
    You can add ticker field.
 We will use the ticker name for requests to API, it will be used prior to symbol filed.
    Ticker has no strict requirements. symbol is what we show on the chart. so, you can have two fields:

 .. code-block:: javascript